Kirstin Braithwaite

 Kerry Chávez

 Dr. Kerry Chávez is an instructor in the Political Science Department and project administrator at the Peace, War, and Social Conflict Laboratory at Texas Tech University.
-Her research focuses on the politics, strategies, and technologies of international conflict and security.
-In particular, she examines the incentives, opportunities, and constraints that structure the behaviors of key actors evaluating, engaging in, or debriefing after modern conflicts….
-Click for full bio
+Her research focuses on the politics, strategies, and emerging technologies of modern warfare and international security.
+In short, how do states and nonstate groups fight, and why?
+She has two novel datasets collected to examine new questions and conventional ones at greater resolution.

 Click for full bio